-Do I have to freeze my file with all three consumer reporting agencies?
+Do I have to freeze my file with all three credit bureaus?
 Yes.
-Different credit issuers may use different consumer reporting agencies.
+Different credit issuers may use different credit bureaus.
 If you want to stop your credit file from being viewed, you must freeze it with Equifax, Experian, and Trans Union.